apnadkarni/blt/man/graph.rst

 1. There no longer a grid component.
 Grid settings are part of the the axis now.
 2. There is no longer a **-tile** option for the graph.
 The **-background** option with a **blt::background** does this now.
-3. There is no longer a **-areatile** option.
+3. There is no longer an **-areatile** element option.
 The blt::background does this.
+4. There is no longer an **-areapattern** element option.
+The blt::background does this.
-4. There is no longer a "@bitmap" symbol type.
+5. There is no longer a "@bitmap" symbol type.
 There are images now.
-5. The axis, element, marker, and pen configure operations no longer take multiple items as arguments.
+6. The axis, element, marker, and pen configure operations no longer take multiple items as arguments.
 Elements have tags now.
+7. The axis **-limits** axis option is replaced by the **-limitsformat** option.
+8. There is no longer a **-maxpect**  postscript option.

 KEYWORDS
 --------